-Above mentioned example, several data types are actually are referred to as identifiers in Article 4.1. of GDPR.
+In the above-mentioned example, several data types are actually are referred to as identifiers in Article 4.1. of GDPR.

 Did we manage to single out one specific person or a group of people in the last example?
-For the sake of this argument, let say that the identifier responded with referencing 3 people (small group but still a group).
+For the sake of this argument, let say that the identifier responded by referencing 3 people (small group but still a group).

 Does the combination of all of the data that we used to build our composite identifier yield: